patrickquinn3/BruteForce/README.md

 # BruteForce
-# This file is used to try and creat a brute force python program
+# This program is an example of a brute force attack
+# The user enters a password in the GUI and then the program runs until the password is found.